ManuelJG1999/NFT-MarketPlace/README.md

 ERC-721 Token Standard:
 The contract extends OpenZeppelin's ERC-721 implementation, leveraging battle-tested standards to ensure safe handling of NFTs.
 Using OpenZeppelin’s library allows for security and interoperability within the ecosystem.

-Emergency Stop Pattern:
+1.Emergency Stop Pattern:
 The paused and onlyOwner modifiers along with the pause, unpause, and emergencyWithdraw functions are examples of the Emergency Stop pattern.
 This ensures that, in case of emergencies or exploits, the contract owner can pause key operations to prevent further damage or unauthorized interactions.

-Modifiers for Access Control:
+2.Modifiers for Access Control:
 onlyOwner: Restricts certain functions (like pausing and withdrawing) to the contract owner.
 whenPaused: Ensures emergency actions are only allowed when the contract is paused.

-Separation of Concerns:
+3.Separation of Concerns:
 The contract clearly separates NFT management (minting, listing, canceling) from marketplace operations (buying, transferring) and administrative functions (pausing, withdrawing).
 This separation ensures code clarity and easier debugging.

 **Other Considerations:**